 I was frustrated because of the limitations on pages and with tracking codes.
 I’m a real stickler for tracking and measuring content for results.

-I wasn’t able to grow at the rate I felt I was capable, nor was I able to implement the tools I felt would propel the growth of my website.
+I wasn’t able to grow as fast I felt possible, nor able to implement the tools I felt would propel the growth of my website.

 The platform being used by my peers was super simple and aesthetically pleasing, but it was also holding me back.
 Check it out; this is crazy!

 Rent vs. Own: The Real Estate of Websites

 I understood that the leads I generated would be in direct proportion to the investments of time, talent, and finances that I committed to growing my website with clever marketing.

 With carefully planned keyword strategies, I wrote and commissioned a ton of content.
 I mean a mountain — layers and layers of intertwining content.
 My mind wrapped itself around the concept that search engines rewarded content that provided value to viewers, and I nailed it.

 Leads were coming in.
 My site was gaining rank in the search engines.

 Additionally, I was earning a respectable reputation – not only for being a great real estate agent and referral partner but also as a digital marketing strategist.
 But here’s the kicker: